 Skill Up, or Hire a Guide

 Can you interpret contours?
 How’s your tidal planning?
 Do you know the catchment area of a river?
 What’s your interpretation of synoptic charts like?
-There’s plenty of course providers out there, or hire a Mountain Leader, Sea Kayak Leader or similar to either help with your planning or support on a particularly challenging route.
+There’s plenty of course providers out there, or hire/persuade an adventure guide to either help with your planning or support on a particularly challenging route.